 October 4th 2015 – By: William Larsen – Civilians News – “News For All Views” – Previewing The 2016 Election –

-In 13 months, the Presidential Election’s voting polls, will open.
+In 13 months, the 58th Presidential Election, will begin.

-So today, with the election right around the corner, the headlining story thus far, has to be Donald Trump’s willingness to enter the race.
-This is particularly interesting, because Mr. Trump lacks almost any government credibility, or experience, “in a traditional sense.”
+So, with the election right around the corner, the headlining story thus far, has to be….
+Donald Trump’s willingness to enter the race.
+This is particularly interesting, because Mr. Trump lacks almost any government credibility and experience, “in a traditional sense.”
 Yet, what makes Mr. Trump’s candidacy so intriguing, is that Mr. Trump has chosen to finance his campaign, almost entirely through personal assets.

 For most billionaires, the job of President might seem unappealing.
 In particular, I could see how a person with more wealth than I can count, would not want to undergo the scrutiny of a Presidential appointment.
 Still, Trump has shown the vigilance and willingness, to take on the challenge.